CGaidhane/k8s-node-js-poc/README.md

 Blue/Green pipeline :

-Create jenkins pipeline which will use jenkinsfile from code to deploy simple node js app
+Create jenkins pipeline which will use jenkinsfile from code to deploy simple node js app.

+Issue Faced : Bitnami jenkins pod was having issue of installing kubectl/ any simple file creation in it. i was not able to switch to root user and pipeline was failing with error permission denied to create /sbin/kubectl